-The total number of employees involved in the manufacture of motor vehicles decreased by 14% from 1990 to 2018 and by 9% for those involved in the manufacture of motor vehicle parts.
-The total number of employees and production workers has risen each year since 2009.
+The total number of employees involved in the manufacture of motor vehicles decreased by 22% from 1990 to 2017 and by 10% for those involved in the manufacture of motor vehicle parts.
 Beginning in 2008, the share of production workers fell below 80% for manufacturers of both vehicles and parts and remained below 80% for motor vehicle parts.